UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 - **URI-host** is the domain name or IP address of the server where the REST service endpoint is hosted.
 For example: `management.frn00006.azure.ukcloud.com`.

 - **resource-path** is the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources.
-For example: `beta/applications/00003f25-7e1f-4278-9488-efc7bac53c4a/owners` is the resource path to a specific application's owners within the applications collection.
+For example: `/subscriptions` is the resource path to obtain information about Azure Stack subscriptions.

 - **query-string** provides additional parameters, such as the API version or resource selection criteria.